Kaleidoscope World (The Chills album)

-Kaleidoscope World is a compilation album by New Zealand group The Chills, released in 1986 on Flying Nun Records in New Zealand and on Creation Records in UK.
+Kaleidoscope World is a compilation album by New Zealand group The Chills, released in 1986 on Flying Nun Records in New Zealand and on Creation Records in the UK.

 The album was a compilation of early singles, plus all the Chills' tracks which featured on the Dunedin Double EP and The Lost EP.
 It was reissued in 1987 by Flying Nun with a bonus 7-inch single, "I'll Only See You Alone Again"/"Green Eyed Owl".
-It was rereleased again in 2016 by Flying Nun and Captured Tracks with a further 7 bonus tracks.
+It was re-released again in 2016 by Flying Nun and Captured Tracks with a further seven bonus tracks.

 Track listing

 Original 12" vinyl release on Flying Nun Records.